-11. Policies.
+11. Additional Representations.
 The following shall be added to Section 3(a) of the Agreement:

 “(vi) The terms and conditions of any Transaction entered into under this Agreement comply with all policies, procedures, by-laws or management directives of such party whether in force by resolution or otherwise.
 For greater certainty, the other party has no responsibility whatsoever to confirm compliance by such party with respect to any such policy, procedure, by-law or management directive whether it has knowledge of same or not."

+(vii) (a) Each Transaction shall constitute an “OTC Derivative” as defined in the Securities Act (Alberta), the Securities Act (British Columbia) and the Securities Act (Ontario) which have application to such Transaction and (b) it is a “Qualified Party” within the meaning of paragraph 9.1 of Alberta Securities Commission Order Doc#394043 and/or paragraph 1.1 of the British Columbia Securities Commission Blanket Order BOR#91-501(BC) and/or the Ontario Securities Commission Rule 91-504, as in effect on the date hereof.

 12. Eligible Swap Participants.
 Each party represents, warrants and covenants with respect to itself that it constitutes an “eligible swap participant” as such term is defined in Rule 35.1(b)(2) of the Commodity Futures Trading Commission, 17 C.F.R. §35.1(b)(2)(1993).

 13. Limitation of liability.
 No party shall be required to pay or be liable for incidental, consequential, or indirect damages (whether or not arising from its negligence) to any other party except to the extent that the payments required to be made pursuant to this Agreement are deemed to be such damages.
-If and to the extent any payment and cost of collection required to be made pursuant to this Agreement is determined to constitute liquidated damages, the parties acknowledge and agree that such damages are difficult or impossible to determine and that such payment is intended to be a reasonable approximation of the amount of such damages and not a penalty.
+If and to the extent any payment and cost of collection required to be made pursuant to this Agreement is determined to constitute liquidated damages, the parties acknowledge and agree that such damages are difficult or impossible to determine and that such payment is intended to be a reasonable and genuine pre-estimate and approximation of the amount of such damages and not a penalty.

 14. Confidentiality.
-The existence of this Agreement, its contents, and the existence of and contents of all other instruments and documents relating to this Agreement (including but not limited to any Credit Support Documents and any Confirmations), and information made available by one party or its Credit Support Provider to the other party or its Credit Support Provider (if any) with respect to this Agreement or any Transaction hereunder is confidential and shall not be discussed with or disclosed to any third party (nor shall any public announcement or press release be made by either party, except with the prior written consent of the other party hereto), except for such information (i) as may become generally available to the public other than as a result of a violation of this Agreement, (ii) as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation or to comply with any applicable law, order, regulation, or ruling, (iii) as may be obtained from a non-confidential source that disclosed such information to the best of the knowledge of a party receiving such information in a manner that did not violate its obligations to the other party or its Credit Support Provider (if any) in making such disclosure, or (iv) as may be furnished to any person or entity (including, without limitation, that party’s auditors, attorneys, advisors, or financial institutions) with which the party has a written agreement or which are otherwise required to keep the information that is disclosed in confidence.
+The contents of this Agreement and all other documents relating to this Agreement, and any information made available by one party or its Credit Support Provider to the other party or its Credit Support Provider with respect to this Agreement is confidential and shall not be disclosed to any third party (nor shall any public announcement relating to this Agreement be made by either party), except for such information (i) as may become generally available to the public, (ii) as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation or to comply with any applicable law, order, regulation, ruling, or accounting disclosure rule or standard, (iii) as may be obtained from a non-confidential source that disclosed such information in a manner that did not violate its obligations to the non-disclosing party or its Credit Support Provider in making such disclosure, or (iv) as may be furnished to the disclosing party’s Affiliates, and to each of such person’s auditors, attorneys, advisors or lenders which are required to keep the information that is disclosed in confidence.

 15. Prior Agreement.
 The parties agree that this Agreement shall supersede any other ISDA Master Agreements executed by the parties in the past.